 Cheick Tiote died on June 5, 2017, in China during a training session with his club Beijing Enterprise.
 The midfielder had suffered a probable cardiac arrest during the training, leading to his death.
 The 30-year-old was immediately rushed to a hospital but was pronounced dead around an hour later.

-News of Tiote’s death was a huge shock which sent down chills on the spines of many.
+News of Tiote’s death was a huge shock which sent chills down the spines of many.
 The Ivorian had played 17 times for the Chinese club before his death.

-The news of Tiote’s demise was followed by loads of tributes from counterparts, friends, and well-wishers; nationally and internationally.
-Senegalese player, Demba Ba was amongst the first to pay tribute on social media, to the Ivorian.
+The news of Tiote’s demise was followed by loads of tributes from friends and well-wishers across the globe.
+Senegalese player, Demba Ba was amongst the first to pay tribute on social media to the Ivorian.
 Soon afterward, many of his former Newcastle teammates followed suit.

 6. Funeral and Burial